antaresproject/docs/docs/services/twig.md

 str|wordwrap ($width = 75,$break = "\n",$cut = false)
 ```

 Makes the assigned string cut to the size defined in the parameters.
-The filter uses the [wordwrap](http://php.net/manual/en/function.wordwrap.php) function which is built in PHP.
+The filter uses the [wordwrap](http://php.net/manual/en/function.wordwrap.php) function which is build in php.

 ### str_*